The choice is yours.

 La Leche League International: Breastfeeding during pregnancy and tandem nursing

 The World Health Organisation recommends breastfeeding until at least the age of 2 years old due to the benefits to both the child and the mother.
 Children who breastfeed beyond infancy typically naturally wean between the ages of 2 and 7 years old.
-Breastfeeding beyond infancy is normal and should be celebrated to those who wish to do so!
+Breastfeeding beyond infancy is normal and should be celebrated by those who wish to do so!

 Benefits of breastfeeding beyond infancy